 Unfortunately, we do not have capacity to treat pets whose owners are not eligible for our services.
 If this is the case we recommend you register with a local private veterinary practice

 Are there any restrictions to PDSA Veterinary Services?

 Yes.
 Eligible owners can register one pet for our free veterinary services, any additional pets can be registered for our reduced cost service.
 There is no limit to the number of pets eligible owners can register for our reduced cost service.

 PDSA does not feel that charitable funds should be used to support breeding so certain restrictions may apply.

-Your local PDSA Pet Hospital, PDSA Pet Clinic or PDSA Pet Practice will be happy to discuss what services they offer and any restriction in more detail.
+Your local PDSA Pet Hospital or PDSA Pet Clinic will be happy to discuss what services they offer and any restriction in more detail.
 Please check to see which PDSA service is available in your area using our